-Anyone with 2 or more convictions for brandishing a deadly weapon
+- Anyone with two or more convictions for brandishing a deadly weapon

 Not all of these groups face the same penalties for having a firearm, however.
-A California state law known as PC 29800, or the “felon with a firearm” law, establishes serious criminal penalties for just four groups of people:
+A California state law known as California Penal Code (CPC) § 29800, or the “felon with a firearm” law, establishes serious criminal penalties for just four groups of people:

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-It does count as a firearm even if it is disassembled or only part of a firearm – such as the frame
+- It does count as a firearm even if it is disassembled or only part of a firearm – such as a frame

 Click to contact our Criminal Defense Lawyers today

 Can a Felon Be Around Someone With a Concealed Carry in Los Angeles?